September 18, 2010

 When we think about giving money for the work of the Lord Jesus Christ, we should keep in mind the words of the Psalmists Asaph and David.
-In Psalm 50:10-12, page 903, Asaph proclaimed: “For every beast of the forest is Mine, the cattle on a thousand hills.
+In Psalm 50:10-12, Asaph proclaimed: “For every beast of the forest is Mine, the cattle on a thousand hills.
 I know every bird of the mountains, and everything that moves in the field is Mine.
 If I were hungry I would not tell you, for the world is Mine and all it contains.”
 We must start any discussion of giving to the work of the Lord Jesus from the simple perspective that all that I “own” is simply the stuff that God has entrusted to me as His steward.
 He owns everything on earth.
 He made the earth and never conveyed His interest in it to anyone.
 Not only does God own everything, He also satisfies the desire of every living thing on earth.
-In Psalm 145:15-16, page 998, David declared concerning Jesus: “The eyes of all look to You, and You give them their food in due time.
+In Psalm 145:15-16, David declared concerning Jesus: “The eyes of all look to You, and You give them their food in due time.
 You open Your hand and satisfy the desire of every living thing.”
 Throughout the Bible, God takes daily care of everything on earth, by feeding them and satisfying their needs.

 Principle of Giving

-Giving Means You Give Voluntary,
+Giving Means You Give Voluntarily,

-according to the Particular Need
+According to the Particular Need

 In the New Testament, we read about collections for the saints.
-In 1 Corinthians 16:1, page 1803, Paul reminded the Corinthians about a specific collection for the saints.
+In 1 Corinthians 16:1, Paul reminded the Corinthians about a specific collection for the saints.
 Paul chose this word collection (“λογείας“) carefully, and it is a rare word in the New Testament.
-As research into the papyrus, inscriptions and ostraca has shown, this term does not mean a mandatory tax, but rather a special irregular, voluntary contributions from a specific locality, in this case, Corinth.
+As research into the papyrus, inscriptions and ostraca has shown, this term does not mean a mandatory tax, but rather a special irregular, voluntary contribution from a specific locality, in this case, Corinth.